openem-team/openem/doc/pipelines.rst

 ******************

-This section walks through the mechanics of the reference workflow so that users could build more ellaborate workflows on OpenEM technology.
+This section walks through the mechanics of the reference workflow so that users could build more elaborate workflows on OpenEM technology.

-A Tator Workflow is specifed no differently than a regular `Argo <https://argoproj.github.io/argo/>`_ workflow, other than there is an expectation the Tator REST
+A Tator Workflow is specified no differently than a regular `Argo <https://argoproj.github.io/argo/>`_ workflow, other than there is an expectation the Tator REST
 API is used to access media files and supply results to a project.

-A canonoical Tator workflow has three parts: setup, execution, and teardown.
+A canonical Tator workflow has three parts: setup, execution, and teardown.
 More advanced workflows can replace the execution stage with multiple stages using the directed acyclic graph capabilities of argo.